-The goal of Law4AZ is to increase access to justice statewide by connecting people to legal information through their public libraries.
-Law4AZ is conducted in two phases.
-First, the State Library of Arizona offers training sessions for public library staff.
-These training sessions cover basics of legal information and legal reference services.
-Second, the State Library works with participating libraries to plan seminars on legal information for the public, presented by local attorneys.
-Since 2014, public libraries in nearly every county around the state have participated in Law4AZ.
+The goal of Law4AZ was to increase access to justice statewide by connecting people to legal information through their public libraries.
+Law4AZ was conducted in two phases.
+First, the State Library of Arizona offered training sessions for public library staff.
+These training sessions covered basics of legal information and legal reference services.
+Second, the State Library worked with participating libraries to plan seminars on legal information for the public, presented by local attorneys.
+Public libraries in nearly every county around the state participated in Law4AZ.
 The materials used in the staff training sessions are provided below.

-This is the presentation used in Training Session 1.
-It was developed for public library staff and includes an introduction to the Law4AZ project, key concepts about legal information versus legal advice, and the basics of handling legal reference questions.
+This was the presentation used for Training Session 1.
+It was developed for public library staff and included an introduction to the Law4AZ project, key concepts about legal information versus legal advice, and the basics of handling legal reference questions.

 Session 1 Recording:

 - Handout – Session 1 Slides

 - Handout – Session 1 Review Exercises Answers